-1. Identify the tasks you now need to undertake to establish and implement a tourism risk management strategy for your business/organisation.
+1. Using the crisis management checklists as a guide, identify the highest priority tasks you need to undertake for your destination in order to be able to establish and implement a tourism risk management strategy.

 As a guide, you should consider: